Blood Magic

 The episode received positive reviews from critics, who praised the character development but some criticized it for its pace just like the previous episodes.

 Plot

-Opening quote: "Nothing, they say is more certain than death, and nothing more uncertain than the time of dying."

 After a series of random brutal attacks and an apparently unrelated assault on a 91-year-old woman in a local nursing home committed by an orderly, Nick (David Giuntoli) and Hank (Russell Hornsby) learn about euthanasia being practiced in the Wesen community.
 Eve (Bitsie Tulloch) asks Adalind (Claire Coffee) questions that only a Hexenbiest can answer.
 Dasha talks about an ancient prophecy which predicts something coming.
 Renard (Sasha Roiz) decides to ask Nick about the mysterious symbols in the tunnels.

 Reception

 Viewers

 The episode was viewed by 3.95 million people, earning a 0.7/3 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and ninth for the night in the 18-49 demographics, behind 20/20, Dr. Ken, a rerun of Shark Tank, Dateline NBC, Last Man Standing, MacGyver, Blue Bloods, and Hawaii Five-0.
 This was a 7% decrease in viewership from the previous episode, which was watched by 4.23 million viewers with a 0.8/3.
 This means that 0.7 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 With DVR factored in, the episode was watched by 5.80 million viewers and had a 1.3 rating in the 18-49 demographics.